sagi-test-pbc/tx-parsing-locktime-jsong-pb-denver-070918/README.md

-# Parsing Locktime from a Transaction [NOT WORKING]
+# Parsing Locktime from a Transaction

 Locktime is a way to time-delay a transaction.
 A transaction with a locktime of 525,000 cannot go into the blockchain until block 525,000. this was originally construed as a way to do payment channels (see sidebar).
 The rule with locktime is that if the locktime is greater than 500,000,000, it is a unix time stamp.
 If it is less than 500,000,000, it is a block number.
 This way, transactions can be signed, but unspendable until a certain point in time or block.